MAY 2019 UPDATE: information for an additional 4,545 customers affected by the 2015 TalkTalk data breach has been found online.

 "...the worrying news is that there will be more and more large scale cyber attacks as the digital age continues to thrive..."

-Of course, in cases like the TalkTalk hack, it can go much further.
+Of course, in cases like the TalkTalk data breach, it can go much further.
 It isn't just personal and confidential information that can be sold on the 'dark web' to scammers who set out to commit acts of fraud, but it can be our entire livelihoods that can be damaged.
 In today's digital age, it can take seconds to steal thousands of pounds from hacked accounts.

 The TalkTalk data breach that occurred on Friday 30th October 2015 is a real cause for concern, despite reassurances from the company.
 With our Data Leak Lawyers being at the forefront of helping victims of breaches and leaks, we know that these incidents can cause huge amounts of stress for the victims involved.
 Anyone who has been the victim of a data breach may be entitled to compensation, and our Data Leak Lawyers can help you.